New Diageo boss reaffirms medium-term outlook

-LONDON The new head of Diageo (DGE.L) on Wednesday confirmed a key medium-term organic sales target for the world's biggest spirits group after it dipped in the last financial year due to weakness in some markets.
+LONDON, July 31 The new head of Diageo on Wednesday confirmed a key medium-term organic sales target for the world's biggest spirits group after it dipped in the last financial year due to weakness in some markets.

 Delivering the first set of results under new boss Ivan Menezes, the maker of Johnnie Walker whisky and Guinness stout said organic net sales were up 5 percent in the year to end June, slightly above forecasts but below the group's medium term target of 6 percent.